music-encoding/guidelines/_guidelines-v3/12-facsimiles/01-facsimileelements.md

 {% include mei example="facsimiles/facsimiles-sample236.xml" valid="false" %}

-Conversely, an element in the content may refer to the {% include link elem="facsimile" %} subtree using its **@facs** attribute, which is made available by the {% include link att-class="att.facsimile" %} attribute class.
+Conversely, an element in the content may refer to the {% include link elem="facsimile" %} subtree using its **@facs** attribute, which is made available by the {% include link att="facsimile" %} attribute class.
 The last example could therefore be encoded with pointers in the other direction:

 {% include mei example="facsimiles/facsimiles-sample237.xml" valid="false" %}